maisarah714/ToDoList/README.md

 2. Learn how to use UI Toolkit
 3. Learn how to use class instead of function
 4. Learn how to use this.state and setState instead of useState

+This apps is done with the guidance of The Net Ninja on youtube: https://youtu.be/LH_SoXiu_Hk